Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus–associated aggressive NK cell leukemia

 Classic and sub-acute ANKL rapidly progress to life-threatening hemophagocytosis, disseminated intravascular coagulation, liver failure, renal failure, respiratory failure, and/or multiple organ failures.
 Median survival times in studies that did not distinguish between classic and sub-acute disease were ~60 days.
 A study of Chinese patients reported medium survival times of 49 days for classic and 215 days for sub-acute ANKL.
 Treatments for ANKL have typically used intensive chemotherapy regimens, either CHOP plus L-asparaginase or, alternatively, SMILE (i.e. dexamethasone, methotrexate, leucovorin, ifosfamide, L-Asparaginase, and etoposide.
 However, results with these regimens have been poor with little improvement in survival times.
-More recently, addition of autologous autologous hematopoietic stem cell transplantation to these chemotherapy regiments has modestly improved medium survival times in both classic and sub-acute disease.
+More recently, addition of autologous autologous hematopoietic stem cell transplantation to these chemotherapy regimens has modestly improved medium survival times in both classic and sub-acute disease.
 Further studies to find more effective treatment regimens for ANKL are needed.
 One regimen under such consideration uses AspaMetDex (L-asparagenase, methotrexate, dexamethasone) for induction therapy and SMILE for consolidation therapy followed by autologous hematopoietic stem cell transplantation.